Hydrodynamic origin of Korteweg stresses from shear-induced horizontal buoyancy: Abstract

 \section{Abstract}

-Recent study~\cite{rajamanickam2025shear} of non-Boussinesq fluids in narrow channels identified a novel shear-induced horizontal buoyancy force that emerges upon depth-averaging the Navier–Stokes equations.
-This note demonstrates that this force is formally equivalent to the divergence of a Korteweg stress tensor.
-Unlike classical Korteweg stresses, which are typically attributed to molecular-scale cohesive potentials or implemented through assumed constitutive relations, we show that this emergent stress arises purely from self-coupled transport where the internal Ostroumov flow is ``enslaved" to the local density gradient.
-We derive explicit expressions for the effective stress coefficients, revealing a fundamental dependence on the Prandtl number and Grashof number and identifying a transition in the effective internal pressure at $\Pra=1/2$, which marks the crossover between the internal inertia of the shear flow and the hydrostatic tilting induced by the shear.
+A recent study~\cite{rajamanickam2025shear} of non-Boussinesq fluids in narrow channels identified a novel shear-induced horizontal buoyancy force that emerges upon depth-averaging the Navier--Stokes equations.
+This letter demonstrates that this force is formally equivalent to the divergence of a Korteweg stress tensor.
+Unlike classical Korteweg stresses, which are typically attributed to molecular-scale cohesive potentials or implemented through assumed constitutive relations, we show that this emergent stress arises purely from self-coupled transport where the internal Ostroumov flow is kinematically coupled to the local density gradient.
+We derive explicit expressions for the effective stress coefficients, revealing a fundamental dependence on the Prandtl number and Grashof number.
 This correspondence is contrasted with classical Taylor dispersion, where the absence of self-coupling yields only a uniaxial stress.
-Our results provide an example — not a general theory — of how quadratic gradient stresses can emerge from sub-scale self-coupled gradient-driven flows, without appeal to molecular potentials or variational principles.
+Although derived within a narrow-channel framework, our results establish a general hydrodynamic template for how quadratic gradient stresses can emerge from sub-scale, self-coupled flows, such as Marangoni or active-matter flows, offering a continuous transport-driven alternative to molecular mechanisms.